 There is some redness of the skin immediately post-treatment but this usually dissipates within about 30 minutes.

 Regular ongoing sessions can, of course, be arranged.

 As with the above, after cleansing, the area(s) to be treated are first numbed and the qualified practitioner then uses a laser generated light source, first of slightly lower intensity, then at a higher level, to “zap” the offending hairs.
 Relatively painless compared to IPL, if you are just having your upper and lower lip areas lasered, the actual treatment can be over in 5-10 minutes and, depending upon your personal circumstances, further sessions can thereafter be arranged every 2-3 months.

-From my experience, the hairs in the moustache area seem to need to go through a further cycle of growth of maybe 4-5 days post-treatment before noticeable improvements can be seen—but these hairs, sadly, do grow back and, over a year, maybe 3-4 recurring sessions of laser are needed.
+From my experience, the hairs in the mustache area seem to need to go through a further cycle of growth of maybe 4-5 days post-treatment before noticeable improvements can be seen—but these hairs, sadly, do grow back and, over a year, maybe 3-4 recurring sessions of laser are needed.

 Cost wise, typically, laser is around 2-3 times more expensive per session than IPL but, of course, you’ll need to check this out in your home location.

 After having the area(s) to be treated cleansed, this involves having a purpose designed needle (which you have to pay for) inserted into each and every hair follicle in the affected area, through which is then passed an electrical current strong enough to destroy the hair base and prevent future growth.